Tustin High School

 Tustin High School is a public high school in Tustin, California, United States.
 It is part of the Tustin Unified School District.
 It was established in 1921 as the Tustin Union High School.

 History

 Founded in 1921, Tustin High School was originally meant to serve five elementary districts: Tustin, Laguna Beach, El Toro, Trabuco Canyon, and San Joaquin.
 Their mascot, the "Tiller", was inspired by the agribusinesses that originally surrounded the school.

 In 1972, the Tustin Union High School District merged with Tustin Elementary School District to create the Tustin Unified School District.

 In 2015, Tustin was recognized as a California Gold Ribbon School for its academics, school environment, and learning center.

-On January 31, 2023, a Tustin High student was the victim of a stabbing by another student.
-The suspect was detained by school staff before being released to the Tustin Police, and students were released early.

 Curriculum

 Tustin High School's academic programs include many AP courses, honors courses, and STEM courses, alongside high school college-prep courses.

 STEM

 The Tustin High School Technology & Engineering Academy ("T-Tech"), is a four-year program focused on STEM fields, as guided by PLTW (Project Lead the Way).
 Tustin started the academy in 2010.
 The class of 2015 was its first "complete" class.